Personal Injury Psychologist NSW, Workers Compensation & CTP

 This service may be appropriate for people with an active Workers Compensation or CTP claim who are experiencing:

-Psychological distress following a physical workplace injury or psychological injury, including anxiety, low mood, trauma symptoms, and adjustment difficulties.
+Psychological distress following a physical workplace injury or psychological injury, including anxiety, depression, low mood, trauma symptoms, and adjustment difficulties.

 Psychological effects of ongoing pain, including fear-avoidance, reduced activity, frustration, low mood, and difficulty adjusting to changes in function.